barbaramartina/swift-operation-queues/README.md

 ## Operation cancellation

-You can cancell an operation when it's in the queue, or when it's executing.
+You can cancel an operation when it's in the queue, or when it's executing.
 Do not believe it will be automatically stopped, because calling cancel has some other implications.

 [Checkout cancellation documentation for more details.](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/#//apple_ref/doc/uid/TP40004591-RH2-SW24)